daanvancamp/gomoku-AI/README.md

 I added support for physical boards via webcam.
 I also optimized a few things.
 The code for the webcam can be found here.
 You need to run both programs simultaneously, otherwise, it won't work as expected.
 The information is transfered via a json file.
 A file is used to save system resources; a thread is more hardware intensive.  https://github.com/daanvancamp/vijf_op_een_rij_beeldherkenning

-A few of the optimizations I have done:
+A few of the optimizations I have done and some added features:

 Changed optimizer from Adam to SGD.
 Fixed a bug where the training kept repeating the exploration phase: it couldn't choose a move.
 Now, it is completely random after 30 tries instead of using the function "choose_action".
 This doesn't have a significant impact on the training process because it happens approximately one in a 1000 times.